-

 Responding to a security incident requires an accurate understanding of the event from a technical perspective through log analysis, malware analysis, disk forensics, and other methods.
 A quick and fitting response also requires determining an overall policy and collaborating with parties involved inside and outside the company.

-In our company, technical experts and members who take the lead on the path to the solution work together to handle security incidents, following various processes, including the escalation process.
+At Fujitsu, technical experts and members who take the lead on the path to the solution work together to respond to security incidents, following several processes, including the escalation process.

-In addition, we have been accumulating information on attacker’s tools, processes, and access methods and improving technical knowledge and skills of our response team members through continuous training.
-We also review the incidents we, including our global group companies, have handled to continuously improve our response capabilities, including upgrading our structure, rule and processes and accumulating know-how, so that we can speed up our response and minimize the impact.
+We have been accumulating data on attacker’s tools, processes, and access methods and improving technical knowledge and skills of our response team members through continuous training.
+We also conduct reviews of the result of past incidents we have handled with our global group companies to continuously improve our incident response capabilities, including upgrading our structure, rule and processes and accumulating know-how, to enable immediate responses and minimize the impact of incidents.

 Risk Prevention in Our Products and Services